International Financial Management

 - covered interest rate parity

-- Test of hypothesis: nominal-exchange-rate changes are reflections of changes in price levels across countries.
+- Test of conjecture: nominal-exchange-rate changes are reflections of changes in price levels across countries.
 One takeaway: real exchange rates are almost as volatile as nominal exchange rates

-- Test of hypothesis: exchange-rate-changes (both nominal and real) are reflections of interest-rate differentials across countries.
-One takeaway: exchange rates are not only volatile and unpredictable, but they are also risky.
+- Test of conjecture: exchange-rate-changes (both nominal and real) are reflections of interest-rate differentials across countries.
+One takeaway: exchange rates are not only volatile and unpredictable, but they are also risky

 - Tools to manage exchange-rate risk: